HL7/fhir-shorthand/input/pagecontent/index.md

   * name obeys us-core-8  // invariant applies to the name element
   ```

 * **Value set rules** are used to include or exclude codes in value sets.
-These rules can be defined two ways.
-[Extensional](https://blog.healthlanguage.com/the-difference-between-intensional-and-extensional-value-sets) rules explicitly lists the codes to be included and/or excluded, for example:
+These rules can be defined two ways:

+  [Extensional](https://blog.healthlanguage.com/the-difference-between-intensional-and-extensional-value-sets) rules explicitly list the codes to be included and/or excluded, for example:

   ```
   * SCT#54102005 "G1 grade (finding)"